meanjollies/docker-images/389-ds/README.md

 Simple 389-ds
 =============

-This image is perfect if you need to spin-up a clean ldap image for testing.
-This is great for integration testing.
+This image provides a 389DS instance without immediate TLS authentication support.

+## Configuration
+Sample configurations are provided under the included conf directory.
+All default passwords are `password`.

 ## Usage

-Update the `users.ldif` file and then rebuild the image:
+A simple `docker-compose up` will do, if you're into that sort of thing.
+Or you can build it manually:

 ```
-docker build --tag="jtgasper3/389ds-basic" .
+docker build --tag="meanjollies/389ds" .
 ```

-To start a container:
+To start it:

 ```
-docker run -d -p 10389:389 --name="ldap-server" jtgasper3/389ds-basic
+docker run -itp 389:389 meanjollies/389ds
 ```

-To connect to the instance, point your favorite ldap browser to `localhost:10389` and connect with `cn=Directory Manager` and `password`.
+To connect to the instance, point your favorite LDAP browser to `localhost:389` and connect with `cn=Directory Manager` and `password`.

 Need to reset the ldap instance?
 Just stop and remove the container.
 Then start a new instance.